Aviah/django-selenium-page-objects/README.md

 2. The tests calls the "my_friends" method of the dashboard page object (which could be a link or a buttor on the page)
 2. This method moves the browser to the "my friends" page.
 It returns the browser instance.
 3. The tests instansiate a MyFriendsPage page object with the browser instance, that now points to a "my friends" page

-If dashboard.my_friends() takes the user to another page, this line will trigger an error: the MyFriendsPage will get a browser that points to incorrect page, and except the test - which is exactly what we want when such error occurs.

 In a similar way, site elements are also initated with a browser: